Revisit Sorting Algorithms in C++

 make_heap()

-Then we sink every value from the vector end to begin, as a result, creating the maximum/minimum heap structure.
+Then we sink every value from the vector end to the beginning, creating the minimum heap structure.

 while (true) {